Amazon, Sony and Ericsson pull out of Mobile World Congress over coronavirus fears - KTVZ

 The United States has been pressuring allies to drop Huawei as a supplier over national security concerns; Huawei denies that its products pose a risk.
 A spokesperson for Huawei confirmed that the company will attend the conference as planned.

-Ericsson is one of Huawei’s few rivals in the supply of telecoms network equipment and will be giving up an important opportunity to promote its products in Barcelona.
+Ericsson is one of Huawei’s few global rivals in 5G.
+It will be giving up an important opportunity to promote its products in Barcelona.

+Paul Triolo, global technology policy director at Eurasia Group, said Ericsson’s decision to pull out was a “major blow to the event.”

+“The interesting thing will be to watch what type of forum the US delegation is given by GSMA, who last year relegated the US to a minor location where their message was only heard by a handful of reporters,” Triolo told CNN Business.

 Sony said its press conference will now take place on YouTube.